Smart 100 phone

 A computer can't win at chess if the plug is pulled.

-Naturally, simply pressing the power button on the phone didn't work.
+Pressing the power button on the phone would not work.
 As the Hermes salesman had told her, once the Smart 100 was turned on, there was no turning it off.
 Undeterred, Joanne tried several methods to destroy the phone.
-First, she submerged it into a bucket of water.
+First, she submerged it in a bucket of water.
 This had no effect since the casing was waterproof.
-Next, she took a hammer from her sink drawer and pounded it with all her strength.
-Despite the strong blows she rained down upon it, there was not even a scratch on the Smart 100's screen.
+Next, she took a hammer from her sink drawer and pounded it with all her strength, but the strong blows she rained down upon it failed to scratch the Smart 100's screen.
 Finally, she turned on the gas burner of her stove and put the phone directly on the flames.
-It wouldn't melt or even scorch.
+Miraculously, the extreme heat did not melt the casing.

 This thing is indestructible!

 It suddenly occurred to Joanne that the phone would not work without the studs.
-She reached her hands up to her right earlobe and tried to remove the fastening at the back of the earring-like stud.
-To no great surprise, she discovered it would not come off.
+She reached her hands up to her right earlobe and attempted to remove the fastening at the back of the earring-like component.
+To no great surprise, it would not come off.
 Neither would the one on her left ear.
-For the next hour, she tried several ways to remove the studs including covering the fastener with soap and then oil to lubricate it in hopes that it would screw off.
-After everything she tried failed, she became desperate.
+For the next hour, she tried several ways to remove the studs, including covering the fastener with soap and then oil to lubricate it in hopes that it would screw off.
+After everything she did failed, she became desperate.

 It was no longer a question of the money alone.
 The studs and the tingling feeling they created seemed repulsive to her.
 She thought it unnatural that they should be able to read her mind.